Exit When RSI Hits 50, Not on a Fixed Date: Completing the Mean-Reversion Trading System

 Methodology

 For each entry event, walk forward day-by-day and apply the exit rule.
 Record: return in basis points, holding period, whether the trade was profitable, and the maximum adverse excursion (worst closing price reached before exit).
-Then use paired permutation tests — same entry events, shuffle return assignments between strategies — to determine which dynamic exits statistically beat the fixed 10-day baseline.
+Paired permutation tests were conducted with multiple testing corrections using permutation bootstrap techniques, maintaining a rigorously adjusted significance threshold.

 Part 1: Dynamic Exits vs. Fixed Holds